dssgabriel/sve-string-routines-benchmarks/README.md

 ### Observations

 The optimization presented here _always_ yields better performance than the current implementation.
 Replacing `INCx` with `CNTx` and `ADD` is equivalent to hoisting the retrieval of the SVE register's width out of the loop, the only "penalty" being that it requires an additional register.
+This means that such an optimization should not produce slowdowns on other SVE-supporting microarchitectures (e.g., for embedded hardware or Neoverse V2) and should therefore be safe to merge.

 The performance gap is generally higher for data that fits in the L1 or L2 cache, when the memory load's latency is small and exacerbates the slowdown incured by `INCx`.
 For larger strings, that fit in L3 or in RAM, fetching the data takes significantly more time, which partially hides the improvement obtained by replacing `INCx` instructions.

 ### Bandwidth plots